AndreasArvidsson/clippy/README.md

 Latest prepackaged releases available at [GitHub](https://github.com/AndreasArvidsson/clippy/releases)

+### MacOS

+On MacOS applications not downloaded from the apple store gets tagged with a quarantine attribute.
+When you try to run the file you get a message that the file is damaged and can't be opened.
+To fix this run `xattr -c /Applications/Clippy.app`

 ## Talon user scripts

 If you are going to use Clippy together with Talon you need the Talon user scripts.